Mauritians

 Mauritians (singular Mauritian; Mauricien; Creole: Morisien) are nationals or natives of the Republic of Mauritius and their descendants.
-Mauritius is a multi-ethnic society, with notable groups of people of South Asian (notably Indian), Sub-Saharan African (Mauritian Creoles), European (European Mauritians), and Chinese descent, as well those of a mixed background from any combination of the aforementioned ethnic groups.
+Mauritius is a melting pot of multi-ethnic, multi-cultural and multi-religious peoples.
+Mauritian is made up of blended groups of people who come mainly from South Asian (notably Indian), African (Mozambique, Madagascar and Zanzibar), European (White/European Mauritians), and Chinese descent, as well as those of a mixed background from any combination of the aforementioned ethnic groups.
+Creol-Mauritian is the blending of the different cultures; this is why it is complex to define Creol-Mauritian.

 History

-Mauritian Creoles trace their origins to the plantation owners and people who were captured via the slave trade and brought to work the sugar fields.
-Plantation owners were predominantly of European ancestry while the enslaved people mostly had ancestry from continental Africa.
+Mauritian Creoles trace their origins to the plantation owners and slaves who were brought to work the sugar fields.

 When slavery was abolished on 1 February 1835, an attempt was made to secure a cheap source of adaptable labour for intensive sugar plantations in Mauritius.
 Indentured labour began with Indian, Chinese, Malay, African and Malagasy labourers, but ultimately, it was India which supplied the much needed labourers to Mauritius, mainly sugar cane workers.
 This period of intensive use of Indian labour took place during British rule, with many brutal episodes and a long struggle by the indentured for respect.
 The term applied to the indentured during this period, and which has since become a derogatory term for Mauritians of Asian descent, was coolie.
 The island soon became the key-point in the trade of indentured labourers, as thousands of Indians set forth from Calcutta or Karikal; not only did they modify the social, political and economic physiognomies of the island, but some also went farther, to the West Indies.